 Ellen DeGeneres made television history when she announced she was gay in 1997.
-Hours after appearing on The Oprah Winfrey Show show, after having come out to TIME magazine earlier in the month, DeGeneres’s fictional sitcom counterpart of the same name followed suit in a two-part special episode of Ellen.
-The reveal was almost as significant for Ellen the character as it was for Ellen the real-life comedian: in the mid-'90s, LGBT characters—especially well-rounded, relatable ones—were practically non-existent in prime-time.
+Hours after appearing on The Oprah Winfrey Show, after having come out to TIME magazine earlier in the month, DeGeneres's fictional sitcom counterpart of the same name followed suit in a two-part special episode of Ellen.
+The reveal was almost as significant for Ellen the character as it was for Ellen the real-life comedian: In the mid-'90s, LGBT characters—especially well-rounded, relatable ones—were practically non-existent in prime-time.
 The "Puppy Episode" opened the door for several more television programs starring openly gay characters.
 Today, Ellen continues to light up screens on her daytime talk show while remaining an active supporter of LGBT rights.

 3. BAYARD RUSTIN

 Bayard Rustin was instrumental in one of the greatest civil rights demonstrations in history.
 In 1963, he worked with Martin Luther King Jr. to organize the March on Washington, then in the 1980s he redirected his focus to a different cause.
 "Gay people are the new barometer for social change," he said in a speech in 1986.
 He died the following year, but his extensive activism work included fighting for the passage of New York’s gay rights bill and urging the NAACP to acknowledge the AIDS epidemic.